 - Very Heavy

-Each category has different physical requirements associated with it, but the primary one is lifting and carrying.
-A sedentary job is one that generally involves the last amount of lifting and carrying (not more than 10 pounds occasionally).
+Each category has different physical requirements associated with it, but the primary physical requirement that differentiates each category is lifting and carrying.
+A sedentary job is one that generally involves the least amount of lifting and carrying (not more than 10 pounds occasionally).
 A very heavy job involves the most lifting and carrying.

-Knee injuries often cause restrictions on lifting and standing.
+In addition to restrictions on lifting and carrying, knee injuries often result in restrictions on standing and walking.
 You should fall into a sedentary job category if you need to sit most of the time.
+Most desk jobs fall in to the sedentary category.

 In addition to these limitations, knee injuries may also restrict your ability to climb, squat, kneel and do other activities.
 You should make sure your doctor addresses any work limitations you have in the paper documenting your work restrictions.